 RedBus.in was founded by three engineers -- Phanindra Sama, Charan Padmaraju and Sudhakar Pasupunuri -- who studied together at the BITSPilani, and later worked in various companies in Bengaluru.

-He could not get it from his regular travel agent, nor many others, he approached.
+He could not get it from his regular travel agent, nor any other travel operator, he approached.
 So that Diwali, Phani remained alone in his Koramangala flat, which he shared with six others, all of who had studied engineering together at BITS Pilani.
 And it set him thinking.

 "We didn't know anything about the bus industry.
 We didn't even know anything about software or websites.
 I was designing microchips and he (Charan) was doing embedded design.
 We bought textbooks on how to write software and started learning," Phani said on a visit to the TOI office with Charan a few days after the landmark deal with Ibibo.

 "The operators listened, but they had a lot of apprehensions about the internet.
 If the power goes off then how will I generate my trip sheet?
 My staff doesn't know how to use a computer.
-If the computer gets a virus, I don't know how to fix it.
+If the computer gets a virus, I don't know how to fix it.”

-The biggest fear was about their data being online and accessible to everybody.
+“The biggest fear was about their data being online and accessible to everybody.
 Online transactions meant that black money would have to change to white," says Charan, the obsessive techie who was so excited by Phani's idea that he took a three-month sabbatical from his Honeywell job to build the software.

 "We wanted to color in the name of our site.
 And an easy, short word is always best for the Web.
 'Red' was the shortest.
 It also denotes energy, youthfulness.
-I was then reading Richard Branson's autobiography and that was hugely inspiring, and his Virgin was red," Phani says.
+I was then reading Richard Branson's autobiography and that was hugely inspiring, and his Virgin was red."
+Phani says.

 RedBus received its first booking in August 2006, there was more nervousness than excitement at the bus ticketing website's office.
 Would the conductor allow the traveler in?
 He would never have seen a printed bus ticket before, and he might say this is not a ticket.